jamesreilly5/jamesreilly5.github.io/content/blog/lessons-from-5-failed-side-hustles/index.md

 ##### What was it?
 [Link to App](https://play.google.com/store/apps/details?id=com.badgerdigital.the.scenario.game&hl=en_AU&gl=US)

 A Scenario-based "Would you rather" game for iOS and Android.
-This project started as a way to test the market for a much more ambitous project that never materialised.
-It's gone from the app store now because it wasn't making enough money to justify paying my Apple developer license, or justifying the hoops I had to jump through maintining Facebook SDK updates or supporting a mandatory Apple login implementation.
+This project started as a way to test the market for a much more ambitious project that never materialised.
+It's gone from the app store now because it wasn't making enough money to justify paying my Apple developer license, or justifying the hoops I had to jump through maintaining Facebook SDK updates or supporting a mandatory Apple login implementation.

 By some sheer luck event, this app caught the attention of a major casual mobile app publisher.
 They ran some tests on it for retention and marketability.
 It failed those tests so nothing more was done with this app.
 I did propose a new app for them to test though, which is failure #3.